-TYPE I
+Type I

-- Items are machine scored. - Items are 1 point per item. - Items align to the Number Systems (NS) domain and the Expressions and Equations (EE) domain. - Calculators are allowed on all reasoning items. - Four items from this grouping will appear on each assessment.
+- Items are machine scored. - Items are 1 point per item. - Items align to the Ratios and Proportional Relationships (RP) domain, the Number Systems (NS) domain, and the Expressions and Equations (EE) domain. - Calculators are allowed on all reasoning items. - Four items from this grouping will appear on each assessment.

-TYPE II
+Type II

-- Items are human scored constructed response. - Items are 3 or 4 points per item. - Items align to the Number Systems (NS) domain and the Expressions and Equations (EE) domain. - Calculators are allowed on all reasoning items. - Two items from this grouping will appear on each assessment.
+- Items are human scored constructed response. - Items are 3 or 4 points per item. - Items align to the Ratios and Proportional Relationships (RP) domain, the Number Systems (NS) domain, and the Expressions and Equations (EE) domain. - Calculators are allowed on all reasoning items. - Two items from this grouping will appear on each assessment.